Move to France

 Travelers may bring their dogs and cats from the U.S. into France under the following conditions:

-- Each family is limited to three animals, only one of which can be a puppy or a kitten (under six months of age).
+- Each family is limited to three animals, only one of which can be a puppy or a kitten (which much be at least 12 weeks old)

 - Someone must be in charge of the pet(s) for the duration of the trip and also at the airport (owner, representative of the airline, etc.).